Saturday, May 3, 2025

 6. Microbiome and Detoxification Assessment

-Stool Analysis assesses microbiota composition, inflammation, and β-glucuronidase activity, a key indicator of estrobolome function.
+• Stool Analysis assesses microbiota composition, inflammation, and β-glucuronidase activity, a key indicator of estrobolome function.
 Elevated enzyme levels suggest increased estrogen reactivation, contributing to estrogen dominance.
-It also identifies dysbiosis and guides microbiome-targeted therapies.
+It also identifies dysbiosis and guides microbiome-targeted therapies. β-glucuronidase elevation is often exacerbated by low-fiber/high-fat diets and gut dysbiosis—thus reversible.

 7. Oral Health

-10. Autoimmunity & Detoxification: ANA, GGT, homocysteine, albumin-creatinine ratio
+9. Autoimmunity & Detoxification: ANA, Gamma Glutamyl Transferase (GGT), homocysteine, albumin-creatinine ratio

 In modern integrative cardiology, wearable and digital diagnostics offer real-time, actionable insights.
 Continuous glucose monitors (CGMs) help identify glycemic variability, postprandial hyperinsulinemia, and reactive hypoglycemia—often missed by fasting glucose or HbA1c alone.
 In perimenopausal women, CGM data frequently reveals dysregulated glucose metabolism months before overt metabolic syndrome emerges.